Laos human rights chill a year after activist's disappearance

 Sombath was no radical dissident.
 The agriculture expert was well known for work promoting sustainable development for the rural poor.

-One of his last acts before disappearing was to help organise the Asia-Europe People’s Forum in October, a conference including international organisations that was carried out with the blessing of the foreign ministry.
+One of his last acts before disappearing was to help organize the Asia-Europe People’s Forum in October, a conference including international organizations that was carried out with the blessing of the foreign ministry.

 But rights groups believe Sombath must have annoyed someone powerful within the government or ruling party, although the government as a whole has not been fingered for his disappearance.